KristenJZ/comm2100/content/notes/2023-09-19-notes-5th-week.md

 show_toc: true
 ---

-## 1st Class, Tuesday, Social Information Processing Theory
+## Social Information Processing Theory

 **A highly objective theory in the socio-psychological tradition.**